Monarchy of Antigua and Barbuda: Royal visits

 In March 2012, the Earl and Countess of Wessex, visited Antigua and Barbuda to mark the Queen's Diamond Jubilee.
 Prince Harry visited in 2016 to mark the 35th anniversary of independence of Antigua and Barbuda.
 In November 2017, the Prince of Wales visited Antigua and Barbuda to see how communities were recovering following the devastation caused by Hurricanes Irma and Maria.

 The Earl and Countess of Wessex visited in April 2022 to mark the Queen's Platinum Jubilee.

+King Charles III and Queen Camilla are scheduled to visit Antigua and Barbuda in November 2026.
+This will be Charles's first visit to the country as King of Antigua and Barbuda.

 Republicanism

 The monarchy is not a major topic of debate in Antigua and Barbuda.
 In 2020, Information Minister, Melford Nicholas stated that the country may examine the possibility of transition to a republic in some point in the future.

 In 2022, Prime Minister Gaston Browne said he aspires the country to become a republic "at some point", and acknowledged that such a move is "not on the cards", and Antigua and Barbuda will continue as a monarchy for "some time to follow".
-On 10 September 2022, following the proclamation of Charles III as king, Browne stated that he plans to hold a referendum within three years on becoming a republic.
+On 10 September 2022, following the proclamation of Charles III as king, Browne stated that he planned to hold a referendum within three years on becoming a republic.

+In December 2025, a constitutional amendment to remove references to the monarch from the oath of allegiance was passed by both houses of parliament.
+It received bipartisan support and, under section 47(5) of the constitution, did not require a referendum or any waiting period.
+The amendment came into force on 1 January 2026.